3.1.2 Economic Power in Context

 ● The government, using legal powers, sets the regulatory framework within which the components of an economy operate and interact with each other (3.1.2.1).

-● Governments make economic transactions, collecting money in the form of taxes and spending it (3.1.2.2).
+● Governments make economic transactions.
+They collect money in the form of taxes and spend it to deliver public services, benefits and infrastructure (3.1.2.2).

-● Some examples are given of how some multi-dimensional topics are treated in this book, giving links to their separate economic, moral, legal and political treatment (3.1.2.4).
+● Examples are given of how some multi-dimensional topics are treated in this book, giving links to their separate economic, moral, legal and political treatment (3.1.2.4).

 Back